PlasmaPy/PlasmaPy/docs/glossary.rst

    kwargs
       An abbreviation for `keyword arguments`_.

+   lite-function
+   lite-functions
+      A lite weight version of an existing `plasmapy` function, typically a formulary function.
+These functions are intended for computational use where speed matters more than anything else, and as such **all argument safeguards have been stripped away** to leave the most fundamental calculation possible.
+A few things to know about lite-functions:

+      - Lite-functions are a flavor of existing `plasmapy` functionality and are denoted with a trailing ``_lite`` to the name.
+For example, `~plasmapy.formulary.parameters.thermal_speed_lite` is the lite-function associated with `~plasmapy.formulary.parameters.thermal_speed`.
+      - Lite-functions are typically bound to their normal version as the ``lite`` attribute.
+For example, `~plasmapy.formulary.parameters.thermal_speed_lite` can be accessed as ``thermal_speed.lite``.
+      - Lite-functions view all input and output arguments as being in SI units.
+      - **UNITS ARE NOT VALIDATED BY THE FUNCTIONS.**  It is solely up to the user to pass in parameters with the correct units.
+      - When possible, lite-functions are decorated with `numba.jit` (or the like) for an additional speed boost.

    particle-like
       An `object` is *particle-like* if it is a |Particle| or
       |CustomParticle|, or can be cast into one.